pepecortes/spotair/DEV_LOG.md

 	docker-compose exec web bash & npm run watch (this will create the client-side javascript) Navigate to localhost:3001, then Admin, and create some database entries

+#### May 2019
+Full Text search function
+Strategy: create a MYSQL table every 1 hour (for instance) that will link photo ids to text (all related text fields) Create a FULLTEXT index on the text field
+(automatic: MYSQL stored procedure + schedule)